davidgitstuff/davidgitstuff.github.io/_posts/2016-09-08-haribo-rings.md

 The likelihood is that everyone who is reading this is the most beautiful person in the world to someone, even if you haven't met that person yet.
 It sounds like a really tired platitude that is spouted by parents to their ugly children, and it probably is.
 It also ends up being true.

-I guess my rants always lead me to some conclusion that is always a surprise even to me, especially when I'm staring through a packet of Haribo intently trying to decipher meaning of all my ridiculous little thoughts.
+I guess my rants always lead me to some conclusion that is always a surprise even to me, especially when I'm staring intently through a packet of Haribo, trying to decipher meaning of all my ridiculous little thoughts.
 I guess I never realised how much honesty and trust mean to me.